filipgontko/Gontko-Security-Password-Manager/README.md

 1. Download and install [Python 3](https://www.python.org/) if you don't have it installed already.
    1. WINDOWS: On the installation screen, check the option to automatically set path (to use pip).
    2. UNIX: `sudo apt -y install python3-pip` to install pip3.
-2. Download the `Gontko Security Password Manager.zip` file from the latest release.
+2. Download the `Gontko.Security.Password.Manager.zip` file from the latest release.
 3. Extract the ZIP file

 # Execution